-1. Open a terminal, use the SU command to switch user to root if required, and enter the commands to install the dependency packages:
+I. Open a terminal, use the su command to switch user to root if required, and enter the commands to install the dependency packages:

 '''

-yum install php php-gd php-mysql php-process php-xml ImageMagick yum install system-config-firewall
+yum install php php-gd php-mysql ImageMagick

+yum install system-config-firewall

 '''

 Depending on the configuration of your server, you may have some of these packages installed already.
 The httpd package for the Apache web server should be installed as a dependency of the php package.
 See the chapter MySQL installation for details of database setup.